microsoft/WhatTheHack/020-LinuxFundamentals/Student/Challenge-01.md

 During the process of the creation of the VM, ensure the usage of **student** for the username with root privileges over the virtual machine, just to make it easier during the challenges.

+### Disclaimer

+Opening port 22 to the public internet is a bad practice.
+The usage of Azure Bastion is higlhy recommended or create an NSG rule that limits access to the student's home IP address (or Azure Cloud Shell instance).

 ## Success Criteria

 * Validate you was able to successfully create your **Ubuntu 20.04** Linux Virtual Machine